Wild dagga flowers

 Overview

-Wild Dagga (Leonotis leonurus) is a South African shrub celebrated for its striking orange tubular flowers and distinctive minty fragrance.
-This hardy member of the mint family produces mild relaxing effects when smoked.
-Popular in traditional medicine and modern herbal blends, it grows easily in warm climates worldwide.
+Wild Dagga (Leonotis leonurus) is a striking South African shrub known for its vibrant orange tubular flowers and subtle minty scent.
+A member of the mint family, it offers gentle relaxing effects when smoked.
+This hardy plant thrives in warm climates and remains popular in both traditional medicine and modern herbal blends.1

 Common name(s): Lion's Tail, Lion's Ear, Wild Cannabis